How cults exercise control over the way their members think… and how Mary Kay might be similar.

 Mary Kay connection:

-- Directors and up are required to wear the same suit (as well as pantyhose, black closed toe shoes, etc.).
+- Directors and up are required to wear the same suit (including an approved blouse and closed toe shoes).
 Yet they all believe it is a privilege for them to wear it.
-Lower levels also wear “uniforms”.
+Lower levels also wear “uniforms.”
 These include “Red Jackets” (we’ve all heard of red jacket purgatory), shirts in black or white (depending upon level), and black skirts.

 - There are constantly events going on in Mary Kay.
 I have seen Directors have as many as 4 meetings a week (attendance is usually dependent upon your level within the unit).
-There are also debuts, conferences, Seminar, nsd events/lectures, etc. All of these are done to keep the consultants “in front of” the MK opportunity and all it has to offer (i.e. Keep them motivated and reaching for the “dream”.)
+There are also debuts and NSD events/lectures, in addition to the official company events such as Seminar, Career Conference, and Leadership Conference.
+All of these are done to keep the consultants “in front of” the MK opportunity and all it has to offer (i.e. Keep them motivated and reaching for the “dream.”)

 - The punishment in Mary Kay is quite subtle.
 It is so subtle that many will deny it ever happens.
 There are stories of people holding rubber chickens or wearing a dunce cap for saying something negative.
 Most women went along with those shaming rituals because of their fear of retribution or shunning by other members or the sales directors.
 Oftentimes, they agree that they deserve to hold the chicken, so to speak, because they know they shouldn’t have said anything negative in the first place